 “…Begin Mei 1693,… ergens op zee tussen Mozambique en Goa.
 Herinneringen van Philippe Couplet aan zijn medebroeder François de Rougemont (Trans.: May 1693, Mozambique, Goa: Memories of Phillipe Couplet to a fellow father, François de Rougemont), in: Leidschrift, Leiden, 18:3, 2004.
 (Nicolas Standaert, introduction; Frederik Vermote, article)

 “The Qing Empire and the Excluded Middle: The Role of the Jesuit Intermediaries during the Treaty of Nerchinsk”, in From Chinggisid to Qing: Empire in Asia: A New Global History, Vol. 1, Brian Farrell and Jack Fairey (eds.), London: Bloomsbury Press, 2016.

 “Finances of the Missions”, in Early Modern Catholic Global Missions, R. Po-chia Hsia (ed.), Leiden: Brill, 2016.

 “Cash or Credit: Jesuit Money Flows during the Dawn of a Global World”, in Mercantilism and Account Keeping: Comparative Analysis of the Periphery-Core Structure and its Impacts on Indigenous Market Players,Cheryl S. McWatters, Arthur J. Ray and Frank J. Tough (eds.), London: Pickering & Chatto Publishers, 2016.

-Frederik Vermote, Moving Money and Missionaries in a Global World: The Jesuit Financial Networks between Europe and Asia, unpublished book manuscript.
+Frederik Vermote, Moving Money and Missionaries in a Global World: The Jesuit Financial Networks between Europe and Asia, under review.